akku1139/aosp-mirror_platform_docs_source.android.com/en/compatibility/tests/development/test-mapping.md

 You can use option **--host** for Atest to only run tests configured against the host that require no device.
 Without this option, Atest will run both tests, the ones requiring device and the ones running on host and require no device.
-The tests will be run in two seperate suites.
+The tests will be run in two separate suites.

 <pre>
 <code class="devsite-terminal">atest [--test-mapping] --host</code>